A common, multifaceted… and still mysterious disorder

 -

-Antibiotic vigilance : antibiotics unbalance the flora; only use them when really necessary.
+Antibiotic vigilance : antibiotics unbalance the flora ; only use them when really needed.

 -

-Calming lifestyle : Regular sleep and physical activity, both beneficial for both the gut and the brain.
+Soothing lifestyle : regular sleep and physical activity, both of which are beneficial for both the gut and the brain.

 To remember

-ADHD is a complex disorder where genes and environment intersect.
-The intestinal microbiota , and in particular its fungal component, appears to be a new piece of the puzzle: understanding its impact opens up new avenues for prevention and support for affected children.
+ADHD is a complex disorder where genes and environment intersect. intestinal microbiota, and in particular its fungal component, appears as a new piece of the puzzle : understanding its impact opens up new avenues for prevention and support for the children concerned.